 24. Caring for your livestock

-Knowing how to properly care for the animals meant your survival, as that was your wealth and your workforce in Pioneer times.
+Knowing how to properly care for the animals meant your survival, as that was your wealth and your workforce in pioneer times.
 Proper feed, care, rest and medical care is required for any living thing, and your livestock are no exception.

 25. Doing your own beekeeping

 Bees are crucial to pollinate crops, produce wax, and provide a high energy, natural sweetener in honey.
-Phoenicians kept bees, but the Pioneers started making movable comb hives so they could protect the bees.
+Phoenicians kept bees, but the pioneers started making movable comb hives so they could better protect and relocate their bees.